Contango Oil & Gas: New Ways To Make Money

 Instead, the "new" Contango features the remaining offshore production from discoveries while Kenneth Peak was still CEO.
 This remaining production was combined with the new purchases of White Star and Will Energy.
 These would appear to be core areas for future growth at the current time.

 This management will function as a "consolidator".
 Contango will be a vehicle to acquire properties at bargain prices from distressed sellers.
-Grow through exploration and development does not appear to be a high priority.
+Growth through exploration and development does not appear to be a high priority.
 Management only plans to drill one well in the current fiscal year and that well is offshore.
 The growth plan includes growth by consolidation of distressed properties similar to the acquisitions already made.
 The latest challenges of the OPEC price war and the coronavirus make that strategy an ideal way to grow as long as the company does not become over-leveraged.

 The rest of the capital budget will complete some drilled but uncompleted wells while adding some infrastructure as needed.